It is often described as the Jewish day of rest, which is true but incomplete.

 Shabbat lasts because it answers problems that modern people still have.

 It answers overwork with restraint.
 It answers distraction with ritual rhythm.
 It answers social fragmentation with weekly gathering.
-It answers the idea that worth is measured only by output with a day that insists human beings are more than what they produce.
+It answers the idea that human beings are more than what they produce.

 That is why Shabbat remains so central.
-It is not just an old custom preserved out of loyalty.
+It is more than an old custom preserved out of loyalty.
 It is one of Judaism's strongest arguments about what a human life needs every week.